AlphaBrate/alphabrate.github.io/about/policies/conditions.md

 ### The AlphaBrate Pure Experience License (APEL)

+# AlphaBrate Pure Experience License (APEL) Introduction

-AlphaBrate is committed to delivering a clear web experience, free from advertisements and distractions.
-All teams and projects under AlphaBrate are mandated to adhere to the APEL License, which ensures that our applications remain free of advertisements and distracting elements.
+AlphaBrate is dedicated to providing a clean and focused web experience, free from advertisements and distractions.
+All teams and projects under AlphaBrate must adhere to the APEL License, which ensures that our software code remains free of advertisements and distracting elements.

-The usage of our applications is entirely free of charge.
-The development process is collaborative, involving thorough discussions and mutual agreements.
-Permissions are granted to anyone who finishes reading the APEL License as a sign of agreement to your rights and responsibilities:
+The use of our software code, as defined by the specific file types listed at <https://aphbrt.web.app/apel/code-file-list/>, is entirely free of charge.
+The development process is collaborative, involving open discussions and mutual agreements.
+By reading and agreeing to the APEL License, users accept the following rights and responsibilities:

-- You have the right to use the application for any purpose, including commercial purposes.
+- You have the right to use, copy, modify, merge, publish, distribute, and sublicense the software code for non-commercial purposes, as outlined in the APEL License.
-- You have the right to study how the application works and modify it.
+- You have the right to study how the software code works and adapt it to your needs.
-- You have the right to distribute copies of the application.
+- You have the right to distribute copies of the software code, provided the APEL License is included and its terms are followed.
-- You have the right to improve the application and release your improvements to the public.
+- You have the right to improve the software code and share your improvements with the public, in accordance with the license.
-- You have to accept the APEL License and its terms and conditions.
+- You must accept the APEL License and its terms and conditions.
-- You have to include, display, and adopt the APEL License in your application, which means:
+- You must include, display, and adopt the APEL License in any distribution of the software code, ensuring:
-  1. If you distribute the application, you must include the APEL License in the distribution.
+  1. The APEL License is included in all distributions.
-  2. Distributions of the application must remain free of advertisements and distracting elements.
+  2. Distributions remain free of advertisements, promotional content, or any elements deemed distracting or irrelevant to the core functionality.

-Code attached to APEL is open-sourced.
-Images, audio, or other resources other than code¹ are not.
+Only the software code listed under the APEL License is open-sourced.
+Non-code resources, such as images, audio, or other assets, are not covered by this license and remain proprietary.

 ## 6. Disclaimer